High School

 Descriptive Statement: Topics include planning for adult relationships, a review of factors to consider in planning for a family, misconceptions about contraception, a review of methods of contraception in relation to effectiveness in pregnancy prevention and disease control, and the decisions associated with contraception.
 Abortion is not presented as a method of birth control, but spontaneous abortion or miscarriage is explained and the risks of induced abortion are analyzed.

-9.12 The student will explain the transmission and prevention of HIV.
+9.12 The student will explain the transmission and prevention of the HIV.

 Descriptive Statement: This is a review of the ways in which HIV is transmitted and the techniques for preventing this disease.